psylohd/omedora/README.md

 # omedora

-Personal postinstall script for **Fedora Server + Hyprland + dms + Plymouth + tuigreet**.
+**_omarchy without the DHH. ✨ And on fedora ✨_**

-> **This is a personal-use script.
+> **This is a personal-use post install script.
 Largely Vibecoded.
 Not for distribution.**
-> I built it because I wanted a single declarative config file (`omedora.toml`)
-> that maps to the handful of files I actually need to keep in sync across
-> reinstalls.
-There is no ISO, no Fedora Spin, no `bootc` image, no
-> signature verification, no hardening.
-If something breaks, I fix it for
-> myself.
->
+> Also depends on some fedora coprs, so there's some risk here.
+Slightly better than `curl | sh` but still of note.
-> I don't really expect anyone else to use this.
+> Probably don't use this.  ¯\\_(ツ)_/¯
->
-> Clone it, fork it, copy bits.
-Don't expect issues to be triaged.
+> Clone it, fork it, twist it, bop it!
+I don't care

----
-## But Whyyy?
+## But Whyyyy?
+This seems like a waste of time.

+It is.
+But I think it's a fun waste of time.

-I recently tried omarchy and really liked hyprland.
+I recently tried omarchy and **really** liked hyprland.
 I didn't like the bloatware, the terrible security, and a lot of choices DHH made.
 And I don't really want to use a system with packages maintained by vibecoders.
+Sounds like a nightmare.

+I also couldn't find a decent hypraland fedora spin online.
+And the last thing I wanted is to use a random fedora-based distro.
+Eew

 Now that I've been converted from pretty but clunky gnome, I wanted to build my dream desktop.
-And I like fedora.

----
+btw, I don't use arch

 ## What's here